Deviation inequalities and CLT for random walks on acylindrically hyperbolic groups: Deviation for Green metrics

-If $C_8$ is large enough then we can argue as follows.
-Let $\alpha$ be a $K$-Lipschitz path from $g$ to $h$ that avoids $B^G(p,C_8S)$.
-Then we claim that we can find a subpath $\beta$ of $\alpha$ with the following properties. ``To the left'' and ``to the right'' refer to the natural order along $\gamma$.
+\emph{Paths avoiding balls.} Let $\alpha$ be a path from $g$ to $h$ that avoids $B^G(p,C_7S)$.
+Then we claim that we can find a subpath $\beta$ of $\alpha$, pictured in Figure \ref{green_detour}, with the following properties. ``To the left'' and ``to the right'' refer to the natural order along $\gamma$.